adecang/adecang.github.io/English/Toiec/lrmt_03.md

 **Talk 2: an announcement**

 In a few minutes we'll be speaking to celebrity chef Pierre Leblanc.
-We'll be asking about his nex TV show *Get, Set, Cook* that starts next Monday at eight o'clock.
+We'll be asking about his new TV show *Get, Set, Cook* that starts next Monday at eight o'clock.
 We'll ask what it's like doing his first live show and how he fits that in with his new downtown restaurant *chez Pierre*.
 So tune in after the news to hear about Pierre Leblanc's new TV show that goes to air next week on Monday.

 20. Who most likely is the speaker?
     (B) **A radio host**